sbason/uk-time/README.md

 There are two methods:

-* `toUkTime(dateTimeString, [outputStringFormat])` - parses the input string as a UTC datetime and converts it to a string of the equivalent datetime in the UK.
+* `toUKTime(dateTimeString, [outputStringFormat])` - parses the input string as a UTC datetime and converts it to a string of the equivalent datetime in the UK.
 It will format the output string with the given template, defaulting to ISO format.
-* `fromUkTime(dateTimeString, [outputStringFormat])` - parses the input string as a UK datetime and converts it to a string of the equivalent UTC datetime.
+* `fromUKTime(dateTimeString, [outputStringFormat])` - parses the input string as a UK datetime and converts it to a string of the equivalent UTC datetime.
 It will format the output string with the given template, defaulting to ISO format.

 ### Examples
 ```js